ITU-BDSA2025-GROUP7/Chirp/README.md

 The program will automaticly uploade and deploy to Azure on https://bdsagroup7chirprazor-buhcfwanakgyaabx.germanywestcentral-01.azurewebsites.net/.
 This happens whenever new changes are pushed into main.

-### Running localy
-The program can be run localy using the comand make start-razor

 ## Testing

 To run all the tests in the solution: